| Our Ironic President, Ironically

 to help Russia secure its nuclear weapons and retrain its nuclear,

 biological, and chemical weapons technicians and scientists.
+The President, along with the now increasingly

 isolated Tony Blair, has been stridently insisting that Saddam